 - Why might repatriation of refugees not be a solution to a refugee crisis?

 - Who do you think should be responsible for sheltering, feeding and educating refugees who flee genocide?

-Norma Hilton is an independent journalist.
-She has covered everything from murder-suicides to K-pop for outlets like the Mississippi Center for Investigative Reporting and The Toronto Star.
-She has worked in New York City, Canada, Australia, Singapore and Bangladesh.
+Norma Hilton is an independent journalist covering everything from K-pop to murder-suicides.
+She has worked in Canada, the United States, Australia, Singapore and Bangladesh.

 Check out more News Decoder stories about refugees and human rights: